Chennaipy/website/content/august-2014-meet-minutes.md

 framework, and demonstrated the usage of the coverage plugin.

-That brought us almost to the end of the talk, the next talk was "API Documenation with Sphinx and Napoleon".
+That brought us almost to the end of the talk, the next talk was "API Documentation with Sphinx and Napoleon".

 ## API Documentation with Sphinx and Napoleon